scikit-learn-contrib/hdbscan/docs/parameter_selection.rst

 HDBSCAN supports an extra parameter ``cluster_selection_method`` to determine how it selects flat clusters from the cluster tree hierarchy.
 The default method is ``'eom'`` for Excess of Mass, the algorithm described in :doc:`how_hdbscan_works`.
-This is not always the most desireable approach to cluster selection.
+This is not always the most desirable approach to cluster selection.
 If you are more interested in having small homogeneous clusters then you may find Excess of Mass has a tendency to pick one or two large clusters and then a number of small extra clusters.
 In this situation